department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

     1. "It is an option of last resort.
 When all else fails, use the search function." (p16)
     1. One participant never used site search because they didn't notice it in the header.
 They readily used the search box, which is visible without clicking, in *Find a Form* and *Resources and Support*. --> *Consider adding a search box next to the word* Search *in the header to make it more visible.*

+1. **Two accessibility issues were encountered.**
     1. One older participant (81 years old) had difficulty reading the font of the links in the "top 4" boxes, which they thought was because the links were blue and small.
 In contrast, they could read the headers in the "top 4" boxes (larger font) and the text on content pages (black in color).
 There were no spontaneous comments about font readability from the other older participants (1 age 75 or older, 1 65-74, and 3 55-64).
     2. One pilot test participant who uses a screen reader (accessibility specialist Angela Fowler) said that site search wasn't easy to find because you have to specifically look for a form.
 She recommends fixing it so it is easily findable as on google.com.
 3. One participant (and also a pilot participant who was a Veteran) wanted to sign in first when they opened VA.gov ("easier to sign in [first] because it will ask me to later", p11).
 This participant was asked to proceed without signing in.
 (Does signing in affect navigation in any way, other than changing the link on the right in the header?)

 ### Where People Click